juergenweb/FrontendForms/README.md

 A module for ProcessWire to create and validate forms on the frontend easily using the [Valitron](https://github.com/vlucas/valitron) library.

-## Requirements
-* PHP>=8.0.0
-* ProcessWire>=3.0.181
-* GD-Library for CAPTCHA image creation

-This module will work without GD-Library too, but you will not be able to use CAPTCHA in this case.

 ## Highlights
 1. Simple form creation
 2. 60+ pre-defined validation types (rules) to validate form fields with the possibility to add your own validators if necessary